iamnoah/writeCapture/README.md

 everywhere, many 3rd party libraries are still using tables for layout and the dreaded, *evil* `document.write` method.

-What makes `document.write` so evil is that it is only useful for scripts inside the body tag that are processed while the page is loading.
+What makes `document.write` so evil is that it is only "useful" for scripts inside the body tag that are processed while the page is loading.
 If document.write is called anytime after page load, it wipes out all the existing page content.
 That makes it very difficult to dynamically refresh content containing